giantswarm/docs/src/content/reference/cluster-upgrades/_index.md

 - As a consequence of draining, Pods running on a node will be rescheduled to other nodes.
 - Once the master node is taken down and recreated, the Kubernetes API will be unavailable for a short time.

-**Note**: Currently tenant clusters have one master node each.
-We have plans on our roadmap to allow for multiple master nodes, keeping the Kubernetes API accessible during an upgrade and increasing the resilience in case of a machine failure.
+**Note**: By default, tenant clusters have one master node each.
+Consider using High Availability masters setup to avoid API downtime during upgrades.
+(See: [High availability Kubernetes masters](https://docs.giantswarm.io/basics/ha-masters/))

 ### Provider-specific details for AWS